nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ### Reservation of IPs

-Reserve the firs IPs for NKP control plane
+Reserve the first IP for NKP control plane
 Reserve the second two IPs for MetalLB distributed load balancer
 - We will use one of these IP for NAI